Shokz OpenRun Pro Bone Conduction Headphones Review

 Style

 The Shokz OpenRun Pro have a similar look to the AfterShokz Aeropex Bone Conduction.
-They have a thin band that goes around the back of your ear and ear hooks to keep them stable.
+They have a thin band that goes around the back of your head and ear hooks to keep them stable.
 The transducers also sit on your cheekbones.
-These headphones come in two colors: 'Blue' and 'Cosmic Black'.
-Unlike the Shokz OpenRun Bone Conduction, they don't come in a mini version with a shorter headband.
+These headphones come in four colors: 'Blue,' 'Black,' 'Beige,' and 'Pink.'
+Like the Shokz OpenRun Bone Conduction, they come in a Mini size with a shorter headband or Standard.
+Mini is for younger runners and smaller adults, and Standard fits average-sized adult noggins.

 7.5